rikenbit/nnTensor/README.md

 	- Owen, A. B. et al., Bi-Cross-Validation of the SVD and the Nonnegative Matrix Factorization.
 The Annals of Applied Statistics, 3(2), 564-594, 2009
 - **Exponent term depending on Beta parameter**
   - Nakano, M. et al., Convergence-guaranteed multiplicative algorithms for nonnegative matrix factorization with Beta-divergence.
 IEEE MLSP, 283-288, 2010

+## Contributing

+If you have suggestions for how `nnTensor` could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## Authors
 - Koki Tsuyuzaki